 While we do not perform explicit empirical comparisons with other multilingual models in the literature (as the focus of this work is on pseudo-labeling), it is worth noting that our model is significantly simpler than existing multilingual models, forgoing the use of language- or language-family-specific parameters, decoders, and tokenizers.
-We are not the first to use an encoder-only CTC architecture for multilingual ASR \cite{muller2017phonemic, tong2018cross, conneau2020unsupervised}, but we believe we are the first to demonstrate this for \textit{massively} multilingual end-to-end ASR.
-Previous work on this topic \cite{adams2019massively, kannan2019large, cho2018multilingual, li2018bytes, hou2020large} has instead used more sophisticated sequence transduction models with autoregressive decoder networks \cite{chorowski2015attention, chan2016listen,graves2012sequence, he2019streaming}, citing the flaw of CTC's conditional independence assumption.
+We are not the first to use an encoder-only CTC architecture for multilingual ASR \cite{muller2017phonemic, tong2018cross, conneau2020unsupervised}, but we believe we are the first\footnote{We recently learned of an unpublished similar model based on XLSR-53 \cite{conneau2020unsupervised}: \url{https://t.co/yrr7pfuVVo} } to demonstrate this for \textit{massively} multilingual end-to-end ASR.
+Previous work on this topic \cite{adams2019massively, kannan2019large, cho2018multilingual, li2018bytes, hou2020large} has instead used more sophisticated sequence transduction models with autoregressive decoder networks \cite{prabhavalkar2017comparison,chorowski2015attention, chan2016listen,graves2012sequence, he2019streaming}, citing the flaw of CTC's conditional independence assumption.
 In practice, CTC models implemented using modern neural network architectures are able to learn strong implicit language models~\cite{synnaeve2019end,likhomanenko2021slimipl} and achieve state-of-the-art results for the low-resource setting~\cite{baevski2020wav2vec,likhomanenko2021slimipl}.
 For those reasons, we focus on CTC models in this paper.